Welcome to today's edition of the Rush 24-7 podcast.

 They did it for Obama.

-I am nobody will convince me otherwise.
+Nobody will convince me otherwise.

-This NBC covered it.
+This is how NBC covered it.

-They feel so strongly about their health care system.
+Here, they feel so strongly about their health care system.

-They're actually celebrating it as part of the Olympic open ceremony.
+They're actually celebrating it as part of the Olympic Open Ceremony.

 These folks that you're seeing here, the doctors and nurses, they really are doctors and nurses from the National Health Service, dedicated their lives to helping others.